publicsite/Tipple-Generic_Wine_Loader/doc/HOWTO.md

 ## Installing the application

 cd to your game in the WINEHOMES directory and run ./install.sh

+- If it is a DOS application, a popup will appear asking you to select an exe or bat from the mounted ISO to use to install.

+- If however it is a Wine application ...

 A popup will appear telling you to select your 'default' or 'global' version of windows.